 People put off committing to marriage for all kinds of reasons, and while some can be valid, the underlying idea of “I’m just not ready yet” is not always the legitimate reason people believe.

 Marriage is not easy.
-You are choosing to commit yourself to someone, for better or for worse, for the rest of your life.
+You're choosing to commit yourself to someone, for better or for worse, for the rest of your life.
 This is understandably a huge task and one that shouldn’t be taken lightly.
-There is however a definite distinction between being “ready” and being “willing” to enter into marriage, and the two are not to be confused.
-It is much more important that you are willing to undertake all that comes with marriage, rather than be ready.
+There is, however, a definite distinction between being “ready” and being “willing” to enter into marriage, and the two are not to be confused.
+It's much more important that you're willing to undertake all that comes with marriage, rather than be ready.

 My wedding vows simply said, “I take you to be my lawful husband, to have and to hold, from this day forward, for better, for worse, for richer, for poorer, in sickness and in health, until death do us part.”
 These vows require that for the duration of our lives we commit to one another, no matter what life may throw at us.
 I don’t believe anyone is really ever ready for this kind of commitment, but you can be willing, and I argue that that makes all the difference.